Connerh92/vuepress/docs/queries/organization.md

 # Organization Query

-The Organization Query is an extension of a native [Element Query].
+The Organization Query supports all [Element Query] operations.
 In addition, the following can be utilized:

 ## Params